lancercat/uni-zero/README.md

 - our's output (ours-uni)
 - ChatGPT output (gpt)
 - and the script to produce chatgpt results (oai.py), in case you want to adjust the prompts/parameters and test yourself
+## Note
+This dataset is NOT the full synthetic dataset.

+It is a subset of that to reduce token cost of using VLM APIs.

+We believe we don't need all 5000 sample to illustrate a 140% vs ~50% CER capability gap.